Faith on account of empirical evidence is knowledge but

 this does not mean that knowledge, or propositional knowledge,

 can be based on nothing else than empirical evidence.
-This is

 to prove conclusively.

-Faith in spite of empirical evidence is false belief and
+Faith in spite of empirical evidence is false belief and cannot

-cannot be knowledge by definition.
-Judging from the principle
+be knowledge by definition.

-of truth, such faith can never be justified and must be
+truth, such faith can never be

-vehemently rejected.
-A belief which is typically unjustified
+A belief which is typically unjustified because it contradicts empirical

-belief that the existing plant and animal species would be
+evidence is, for example, the belief that the existing plant and animal

-that the genesis of the world and the genesis of false belief
+(It is here that the genesis of the world and the genesis of false belief

 coincide symbolically.)
 The apotheosis of this moldy belief from